ICE-SEARCH: A Language Model-Driven Feature Selection Approach: Introduction

 \section{Introduction}

-The proposed \textbf{In-Context Evolutionary Search (ICE-SEARCH)} method is the first work that melds anguage models (LMs) with evolutionary algorithms for feature selection (FS) tasks and demonstrates its effectiveness in Medical Predictive Analytics (MPA) applications.
+The proposed \textbf{In-Context Evolutionary Search (ICE-SEARCH)} method is among the first works that meld large language models (LLMs) with evolutionary algorithms for feature selection (FS) tasks and demonstrates its effectiveness in Medical Predictive Analytics (MPA) applications.

-Medical Predictive Analytics (MPA) represents a critical and specialized sector within health informatics dedicated to the sophisticated examination of medical data.
-MPA leverages advanced statistical algorithms and machine learning methodologies to forecast upcoming trends in healthcare outcomes, including patient admission rates, pharmaceutical advancements, and strategies for disease management (\cite{van2019predictive}).

-The core value of MPA resides in its ability to sift through and analyze the extensive datasets prevalent in the healthcare industry.
-This analytical power supports more informed clinical decision-making, enhances patient care quality, and facilitates more efficient allocation of healthcare resources. (\cite{lamba2021predictive}).

-However, the sheer volume and complexity of this data pose significant challenges in converting it into actionable insights.
-In this context, the process of feature selection (FS) becomes critically important.
-By identifying the most pertinent subset of features within vast datasets, FS facilitates a more efficient analysis.
-Specifically, in medical scenarios like stroke prediction, where data is both extensive and varied, FS proves invaluable.
-It not only circumvents the "curse of dimensionality" but also aids in pinpointing disease causes.
-This, in turn, can unveil a new understanding of disease mechanisms, thereby contributing to advancements in medical research and patient care strategies (\cite{FSinMED}).

-As highlighted in Section \ref{sec:related_work}, FS confronts substantial hurdles, chiefly due to its broad search space that leads to an exponential increase in computational demands.
-Complications such as diminished generalizability, redundancy within intricate problem scenarios, challenges in handling high-dimensional data, an incomplete understanding of underlying data structures, and the obligation to presume data distributions that may not hold true, further exacerbate these challenges.

-Contrasting this, the utility of Language Models (LMs) has significantly evolved, extending far beyond traditional text analysis.
-This evolution positions LMs as critical instruments in specialized fields.
-The adaptability and advanced capabilities of these models are demonstrated by their leading-edge performance in various sectors, including medical diagnostics~\cite{medpalm}, financial analysis~\cite{bloombergGPT}, data preprocessing~\cite{LLM4DataPrepro}, code generation~\cite{codeLLaMA} etc. This broad applicability underscores the potential of LMs to revolutionize not only how we approach complex datasets but also how we extract and interpret the most meaningful insights from them.

-We posit that LMs can effectively contribute to FS in various applications.
-Furthermore, as suggested by~\cite{chen2023evoprompting}, semantic knowledge encoded in the LM allows for access to a considerable amount of \textbf{cross-domain knowledge} that would not be available in evolutionary algorithms, \textbf{greater diversity} of the outputs, and \textbf{reduces the amount of manual design and human bias} involved in the evolutionary algorithm, thereby powering evolutionary neuro-architecture search.